Having your finances on autopilot is great, but it’s also important to check them periodically too. Here are 6 year end money moves to ensure success.

 You can put away $5,500 per year in your IRA – or, $6,500 if you are 50 or better.
 It’s best to talk to your investment advisor to find out the best route to take.

 Make any Required Withdrawals

 Just six months after your turn 70, you are required to take out money from your retirement accounts – whether it be a 401K or an IRA.
-The IRS dictates that minimum distribution – if you forget and don’t pull it out, then you are penalized.. and the penalty is pretty large – a whopping 50% of the money you didn’t take out.
+The IRS dictates that minimum distribution.
+If you forget and don’t pull it out, then you are penalized.
+That penalty is pretty large – a whopping 50% of the money you didn’t take out.